210927-UTA-SH-Java-React-Gwens/project-2-team-2/README.md

 ## Getting Started
 ### Backend
 1. Implement Database instance and provide connection parameters in project configuration
-2. Host Java application in a host enviroment or build and deploy to an AWS S3
+2. Host Java application on a localhost enviroment or build and deploy to an AWS S3

 ## Contributors
 - [Gonzalo Navarrete](https://github.com/Virut1316)